 PADI Sidemount Diver

 Do you want amazing freedom of movement in the water or simply want to extend your bottom time?
-If so then sidemount diving may be for you!
+If so, then the PADI Sidemount Diver Course may be for you!

 Having scuba tanks on your back isn’t a requirement for exploring the underwater world.
 Many scuba divers have discovered the joy of mounting cylinders on their sides.
-Sidemount diving offers divers a different approach to equipment configuration and an opportunity to learn a completely new set of skills.
-It takes redundancy to a new level and for many divers who try sidemounts for the first time, the knowledge that their breathing systems are in view at all times is a massive comfort.
+Sidemount diving offers divers a different approach to equipment configuration.
+It also presents an opportunity to learn a completely new set of skills.
+It takes redundancy to a new level.
+For many divers who try sidemounts for the first time, the knowledge that their breathing systems are in view at all times is a massive comfort.

 What our students say…

-Christopher completed his course with us recently after many years of diving single tanks, here are some of his thoughts:
+Christopher completed his PADI Sidemount Diver course with us recently after many years of diving single tanks.
+Here are some of his thoughts:

 “Sidemounting is something I have wanted to try for a while, especially after seeing it firsthand in the pool one night.
-The first session consisted of an orientation and briefing at the dive shop, then a try dive in the 5.5m dive pool.
-It only took the sight of bungee and shiny Ali 80’s to get me salivating and more hooked…..
-It was clear by the time I got to the bottom of the pool I would be doing the speciality and this was booked straight after.
-The speciality course was fantastic with Alex providing great instruction, knowledge and experience…..
+The first session consisted of an orientation and briefing at the dive shop.
+After that, we did a try dive in the 5.5m dive pool.
+It only took the sight of bungee and shiny Ali 80’s to get me salivating and more hooked… It was clear by the time I got to the bottom of the pool I would be doing the speciality and this was booked straight after.
+The speciality course was fantastic, with Alex providing great instruction, knowledge and experience…..
 The whole experience was fantastic.
-I would highly recommend you try sidemount diving and if it’s for you then there is no better person to go to than Alex.” – Christopher Hartley, PADI IDC Staff Instructor
+I would highly recommend you try sidemount diving, and if it’s for you then there is no better person to go to than Alex.” – Christopher Hartley, PADI IDC Staff Instructor

 What will I do?